leanprover-community/lean4-samples/ListComprehension/README.md

 -- ["banana", "loganberry", "passion fruit"]
 ```

-You can create a list of 2-tuples like (number, square):
+You can create a list of pairs like (number, square):

 ```lean
 #eval [(x, x^2) | for x in List.range 6]